Not sure if Waffle Cabin is right for you?

 Potential Mitigations

-- A business advisor can help you research the background of the current owners to better understand their business philosophy.
+- A business advisor can help you research the reputation of any private equity firm involved with a franchise.

 Non-Disclosure of Parent Company